You are here

 Rutland Regional Medical Center in Vermont, is a 188-bed rural hospital that effectively weds high-tech imaging with patient-centric care.
 This high-tech hospital with a hometown touch utilizes an integrated RIS-PACS-reporting solution in its radiology department that is delivering benefits across the health system.

 In today's healthcare environment, there's no question that the need to connect silos of data, whether department or enterprise wide, has become an increasing demand placed on IT infrastructures.
-To meet that demand, you need rapid and secure access to clinical data across the continuum of care, along with the flexibility to select components.
-Today, in the U.S., you can connect disparate hospital and department data by leveraging industry standards such as DICOM, HL7 and XDS, through an optimized vendor neutral archive.

 Image quality is key when it comes to making accurate diagnosis and confident clinical decisions.
 Learn how the importance of certain criteria such as luminance, ambient lighting and automated calibration play a crucial role in image reading accuracy.
 Workflow benefits include increased physician productivity and reduced IT intervention.
 Featuring: David Hirschorn, Director of Radiology Informatics at Staten Island University Hospital and Researcher in Radiology Informatics at Massachusetts General Hospital

 Available OnDemand!
 Health Imaging has assembled a panel of experts to provide you with effective solutions and strategies - delivered right to your desktop for FREE.
 During these three one-day events, listen to presentations and view slides from leading-edge presenters, participate in LIVE interactive discussions with thought-leaders in radiology, network and chat live with attendees right from your desktop and visit the virtual exhibit floor to view new products and services.